solid-adventure/trivial-docs/docs/guides/organizations.md

 # Organizations

-Organizations on Trivial allow you to collaborate with others by enabling powerful and customizable Role-based access control to Apps.
+Trivial Organizations allow you to collaborate with other users by enabling powerful and customizable Role-based access control to Apps.
 When you create an Organization in Trivial, you control the set of users and their level of access to Apps owned by your Organization.

 ## Create an Organization

 Organizations can be created through the Trivial API.

-Send a `POST` request to `/organizations` with `name` and `billing_email` strings in the body of the request to create your first organization.
+Send a `POST` request to `/organizations` with `name` and `billing_email` strings in the body of the request to create your first Organization.
 Assuming the API is running on port 3000:
 ::: code-group
 ```javascript [Request]
 const organization = await fetch('http://localhost:3000/organizations', {